ansys/pyansys-sound/doc/source/contribute.rst

 the source codebase and documentation.

 .. note::
-  For information on prerequisites, see :ref:`prerequisistes`.
+   For information on prerequisites, see :ref:`prerequisites`.

 Follow these steps to install PyAnsys Sound in development mode: